ZoidTechnology/Torch-Bearer-Tools/readme.md

 ## Interface

 A Python implementation of the serial protocol used by Torch Bearer's basic spectrometers, including decoding the obfuscated spectral data.
+This serves as a minimal example.
+For a more comprehensive tool with significantly more features, consider using [tobes-ui](https://github.com/wejn/tobes-ui).

 ### Requirements